 How Can You Become a Nurse Practitioner Without Being an RN First?

 Of course, the vast majority of nurse practitioner training programs at the master’s (MSN) or doctoral (DNP) level, only accept candidates with some experience as a practicing RN.
-But a new breed of training programs, responding to the massive demand for qualified APRNs, have been chopping away at that requirement to the point that no actual nursing experience beyond internship and practicum hours may be necessary to become a licensed APRN.
+But a new breed of training programs, responding to the massive demand for qualified APRNs, have been chopping away at that requirement to the point that no actual nursing experience beyond internship and clinical hours may be necessary to become a licensed APRN.

 Although it’s an increasingly common entry point, it’s also sparking a lot of controversy within the APRN community: how critical is nursing experience to becoming a successful APRN?
 And if that experience isn’t critical, what does that mean for the connection between nursing and APRNs?